MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ### Adding the teleport nodes

-1. In the **Teleport to OpenPlatform** script graph, drag a connector from the True output control port of the "If" node and then create a new node called "Game Object: Set Active."
+1. In the **Teleport to Open Air Platform** script graph, group: **Teleport to OpenPlatform**, drag a connector from the True output control port of the "If" node and then create a new node called "Game Object: Set Active."
 (In the Fuzzy Finder, search for "set active".)

     ![A screen shot](../../../media/sample-mesh-101/314-set-active-node.png)

-1. Drag the **TeleportLocationWindTurbine**  object from the **Hierarchy** and then drop it in the *Game Object: Set Active* node.
+1. Drag the **TeleportLocationWindTurbine**  object from the **Hierarchy** and then drop it in the field that displays "This" in the *Game Object: Set Active* node.

     ![A screen shot](../../../media/sample-mesh-101/443-set-active-teleport.png)